RaviTambade/AutomationTesting/notes/week12/statuscode.md

 Perfect 🌟
 Let’s continue the mentor story — but now, we’re walking into the **lab**.
-Rutuja and Sanika have opened **Postman**, and we’ll actually *see* those mysterious numbers in action.
+Rutuja and Nikita have opened **Postman**, and we’ll actually *see* those mysterious numbers in action.

 ## 🧪 ** (Part 2): HTTP Status Codes in Action — Live in Postman**